evefancom/evefan/README.md

 ## Getting Started

 By FAR, the simplest way to configure, deploy, and observe Evefan is via [the Console](https://console.evefan.com).

 You can review our official docs for our quick start steps: https://docs.evefan.com

 We never get access to your data.
-However, for the inspired, you can always do that yourself using Wrangler, if you like.
+However, for the inspired, you can always do that yourself using Wrangler using our [alternative configuration guide here](https://github.com/evefancom/evefan/wiki).

 ## High-Level Architecture

-Evefan consists of several key components:

-1. Worker Router
-2. Durable Objects for Batching and Error Tracking
-3. Queues for Failure Handling

-### 1. Worker Router

-The worker router is the entry point for all incoming requests.
-It's responsible for:

-- Parsing incoming requests
-- Routing requests to the appropriate handlers
-- Initializing and coordinating with other components

-The router is implemented in the `app.fetch` function, which is exported as the main fetch handler in `src/index.ts`.

-### 2. Durable Objects

-#### Batching (Batcher)

-The Batcher Durable Object is used to aggregate events before sending them to destinations.
-This helps in:

-- Reducing the number of API calls to destinations
-- Improving overall throughput
-- Minimizing the risk of rate limiting

-The Batcher is implemented in `src/batcher.ts`.

-#### Error Tracking (HealthChecker)

-The HealthChecker Durable Object is responsible for:

-- Tracking errors in processing events for destinations
-- Providing insights into the error rates for each destination

-The HealthChecker is implemented in `src/health.ts`.

-### 3. Queues for Failure Handling

-Queues are used to handle failures when sending events to destinations.
-The queue system:

-- Stores failed events for retry
-- Implements a backoff strategy for retries
-- Ensures eventual delivery of events

-The queue handler is implemented in the `handleQueueEventConsumer` function in `src/queue.ts`.
+You can read more about the architecture in our [Architecture documentation](/architecture.md).

 ## Supported Destinations